-FSANZ has therefore prepared a draft variation to subsection S18-9(3) of the Code.
-The draft variation, if approved, would permit the use of the protein engineered variant of the enzyme fructanase (EC 3.2.1.80) sourced from T. reesei containing the fructanase gene from L. crispatus as a processing aid in the manufacture of bakery products.
-The permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation amending the table to subsection S18-9(3) of the Code.
+The approved draft variation will permit the use of the protein engineered variant of the enzyme fructanase (EC 3.2.1.80) sourced from T. reesei containing the fructanase gene from L. crispatus as a processing aid in the manufacture of bakery products.
+The permission will be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.
+The effect of the approved draft variation will be to permit the proposed use of this enzyme as a processing aid in accordance with the Code.

-FSANZ seeks submissions on the draft variation.

-1 Fructanase is also known as fructan β-fructosidase (EC 3.2.1.80).
+2 Fructanase is also known as fructan β-fructosidase (EC 3.2.1.80).